 Don't underestimate the emotional toll a diabetes diagnosis can have on you.
 Your health plan offers coverage for counseling and mental health issues.

-Nurses, dieticians, social workers, and counselors who can help you identify barriers to good health and understand your condition.
-For more information, call 888-742-1479 or email.
+Licensed healthcare professionals who can help you identify barriers to good health and understand your condition.
+For contact information, sign into your online account.

 Note: Benefits under your health plan may differ, so refer to your benefit booklet for information on what your specific plan covers.
 This is general information about benefits and coverage; actual benefits depend on your benefit plan and eligibility on the date of service.